The Three R’s of Horse Training: Release. Relax. Reward.

 Horses don’t learn from the application of pressure.
 They actually learn from the RELEASE of pressure.

-Proper Release is the reward that the rider or trainer gives the horse for executing the proper maneuver. e: If your horse backs up one step when asked to do so, the pressure is immediately released and he finds that taking one step back always brings relief from the pressure of the bit and the rider’s legs.
-Soon, he heads for that sweet pressure-free spot.
+Proper Release is the reward that the rider or trainer gives the horse for executing the proper maneuver. e: If your horse backs up one step when asked to do so, the pressure is immediately released and he finds that taking one step back always brings relief from the pressure – taking one step back, then two and so on.
+Soon, he heads for that sweet pressure-free spot every time.

 The timing of the release is critical.
 If an inexperienced trainer waits until that same horse backs up one step but delays the release until the horse has had time to throw his head or dance two steps, the horse will learn a totally different lesson than if he had been released at the exact moment he took his first step back.
 The “sweet spot” will look like a backward dance.
 The timing could have been off by just one second, but the result could be a horse that gets unruly every time he feels the backward pressure cues.